Academic Service Award (ASA) Committee

 Friday, Mar 10, 2022, deadline for acceptance of nomination and submission of candidate materials

 The Academic Service Award Committee consists of 5–9 voting members, a majority of them faculty: the chair of the committee, who is elected by the Senate from among faculty constituents; and at least four Senate constituents drawn from different schools, as well as the Library and, jointly, those departments not associated with a school, who shall be ineligible for the award their term of service.
 Committee members need not be senators to be elected.

-- Amanda Huynh, Chair (Assistant Professor, Industrial Design, School of Design)
+- Brendan Moran (Visiting Associate Professor, Interior Design, School of Design)

 The committee chair is elected each spring for the upcoming academic year, and committee members are elected each fall.
 See Nominations for details on deadlines and procedures.